codetaylor/artisan-worktables-1.12/docs/recipes/basic.md

 # Basic Recipes

 All recipes require, at the very least, an input and an output.
-Artisan Worktable's recipes come in two forms that most of you are probably familiar with: shaped and shapeless.
+Artisan Worktables' recipes come in two forms that most of you are probably familiar with: shaped and shapeless.

 ## Shaped Recipes